vicmoh/dynamic-string-api/README.md

 ### String usage

-Simply, any tag inside '$( )' is a string.
+Simply, any tag inside `$( )` is a string.
-Higher level languages uses '+' symbol to assign multiple strings together.
+Higher level languages uses `+` symbol to assign multiple strings together.
-In comparison, you can assign similar way using ',' to represent different strings inside the string tag.
+In comparison, you can assign similar way using `,` to represent different strings inside the string tag.
-Similar to other language, the function 'print( )' is also available using the string tag format which ouput to console.
+Similar to other language, the function `print( )` is also available using the string tag format which ouput to console.

 To declare a string: